Elizabeth Graver

-Elizabeth Graver (born 1964) is an American writer and academic.
+Elizabeth Graver (born July 2, 1964) is an American writer and academic.

 Early life and education

 Graver was born in Los Angeles on July 2, 1964, and grew up in Williamstown, Massachusetts.
+Both her parents, Suzanne and Lawrence Graver, were professors of English at Williams College.
 She received her B.A. from Wesleyan University in 1986, and her M.F.A. from the Washington University in St. Louis in 1999.
 She also did graduate work at Cornell University.

 Career

 A recipient of fellowships from Guggenheim Foundation, the MacDowell Colony, Yaddo, the National Endowment for the Arts, and the Suzy Newhouse Center for the Humanities at Wellesley College, she has been a Professor of English and Creative Writing at Boston College since 1993.